-Articles published from 1987 to 2022 were reviewed regarding the comparative law of surrogacy in 13 Asian Islamic countries (Azerbaijan, Afghanistan, Indonesia.
-Iran.
-Bangladesh.
-Pakistan.
-Brunei.
-Taiikistan.
-Turkmenistan, Kyrgyzstan, Turkey, Malaysia and Uzbekistan).
-The information sources in this related review included articles from international scientific databases of Scopus, Cochrane, PubMed, Science Direct, Medline via well as Google Scholar search engine, and Islamic scholars' fatwa that were searched using the keywords of "surrogacy, surrogate uterus, surrogate mother, assisted reproductive techniques, reproduction, third party reproduction, infertility, law, jurisprudence, ethics and Islam".
+Articles published from 1987 to 2022 were reviewed regarding the comparative law of surrogacy in 13 Asian Islamic countries (Azerbaijan, Afghanistan, Indonesia, Brunei.
+Bangladesh, Pakistan, Tajikistan, Turkmenistan, Kyrgyzstan, Turkey, Malaysia and Uzbekistan).
+The information sources in this review included related articles international scientific databases of Scopus, Cochrane, PubMed, Science Direct, Medline via well as Google Scholar search engine, and Islamic scholars' fatwa that were searched using the keywords of "surrogacy, surrogate uterus, assisted surrogate mother, reproductive techniques, reproduction, third reproduction, infertility, law, jurisprudence, ethics and Islam".
 In this review, 28 articles of the extracted 63 articles about surrogacy in Iran and other Asian Muslim countries were examined (Figure 1).